-The good news is if you have allergic asthma, mountain air can come as a relief - there are no allergens in high altitude air so you might notice an improvement in a mountain environment.
+If you have allergic asthma, mountain air may come as a relief - asthma triggers like allergens and air pollution tend to be lower in high altitude air so you might notice an improvement in a mountain environment.

 You can lower the risk if you:

-- carry your reliever inhaler with you (usually blue) in your jacket pocket at all times and make sure you have a good supply of asthma medicines with you
+- carry your reliever inhaler (usually blue) in your pocket at all times and make sure you have a good supply of asthma medicines with you

 - continue to take your preventer medicines exactly as prescribed